zwang695/alexa-skills-list/README.md

 *Alexa, open the magic door*

 Choose your own adventure beyond the magic door.
 Fairies, gnomes, gods, and treasure await you as you explore the various lands.
+Easter Special: Easter Egg Hunt

 ***